orthros/dart-epub/README.md

 List<int> bytes = await targetFile.readAsBytes();

-// Opens a book and reads all of its content into the memory EpubBook epubBook = await EpubReader.readBook(bytes);
+// Opens a book and reads all of its content into memory EpubBook epubBook = await EpubReader.readBook(bytes);

 // COMMON PROPERTIES